Yuri Andropov: Legacy

 Andropov's legacy remains the subject of much debate in Russia and elsewhere among scholars and in the popular media.
 He remains the focus of television documentaries and popular nonfiction, particularly at important anniversaries.
-As KGB head, Andropov was ruthless against dissent, and author David Remnick, who covered the Soviet Union for The Washington Post in the 1980s, called him "profoundly corrupt, a beast".
+As the head of the KGB for fifteen years, Andropov was ruthless against dissent, and author David Remnick, who covered the Soviet Union for The Washington Post in the 1980s, called him "profoundly corrupt, a beast".
 Alexander Yakovlev, later an advisor to Gorbachev and the ideologist of perestroika, said: "In a way I always thought Andropov was the most dangerous of all of them, simply because he was smarter than the rest."
 But Andropov himself recalled Yakovlev back to high office in Moscow in 1983 after a ten-year exile as ambassador to Canada after attacking Russian chauvinism.
 Yakovlev was also a close colleague of Andropov associate KGB General Yevgeny Primakov, later Prime Minister of Russia.
 Andropov began to follow a trend of replacing elderly officials with considerably younger ones.